-Ming/Qing Shiwan Pottery
+Ming/Republican Shiwan Pottery

 Guangdong Shiwan has a long history of ceramics production.
 The oldest known excavated kiln at Damao hill dated to the Tang/Song period.
 Some of the Shiwan ceramics wares were exported at least from the Northern Song period.
 Shiwan ceramics vessels of Tang to Yuan period are similar to those produced in other Guangdong kilns and not as prominent as those from Xicun or Chaozhou.

 However, Shiwan emerged as the most important Guangdong ceramics production centre during the late Ming period.
 The thriving capitalism during the late Ming period stimulated the development of handicraft industries.
 Ceramics production benefited from the revival of commercialism and the lifting of ban on overseas trade.
 Foshan was one of the four famous town in China.
 It was an important commercial centre noted for coal production.
 Shiwan which is located 6 km southwest of Foshan benefited from its proximity to Foshan.
 Qu Wengshan (屈翁山) pointed out in his book "Guangdong Xin Yu" (广东新语) that pottery of Shiwan were sent to Guangdong, Guangxi and overseas.

 The scale of the pottery production was huge.
 To ensure orderly development and prevent unhealthy competition in this industry, there was the need to set out the code of conducts.
 By Ming Jiajing, various pottery guilds were established.
 Till Ming Tianqi there were 8 guilds.
 However, by the Qing period, it evolved into more than 32 guilds.
 The guilds were based on vessel types produced by guild members and also some based on services required by the ceramics industry such as transportation of finished products, woods, clay and etc. Various pottery guilds based on vessel types include teapots, flowerpots, white glaze wares，black glaze wares and etc.